scds/intro-spss/lessons/lesson4.md

 <img src="../assets/img/lessons/stats16.png" alt="" width="70%" style="border: solid 2px black">

-Now that we're able to view our data in terms of percentages, we can see more clearly that as a person's income increases, the percentage of people that own a PDA also increases.
+Now that we're able to view our data in terms of percentages, we can see more clearly that as a person's income increases, the percentage of people who own a PDA also increases.

 ## Significance Testing

-Despite there being a relationship between a person's income and PDA ownership, it's possible that these are randomly correlated.
+Despite there seemingly being a relationship between a person's income and PDA ownership, it's possible that they're randomly correlated.
 SPSS provides a variety of tools to test the significance of data.

 The test we will be using in this example is the Pearson chi-squared test.
-This will generate a p-value which, if it's under less than 0.05, lets us know that there's a significance in the relationship.
+This will generate a p-value, which, if it's less than 0.05, lets us know that there's significance in the relationship.

 To use the Pearson chi-squared test, open the crosstab menu as usual.
 Open the `Statistics...` menu and select `Chi-square`.